1962 Michigan Wolverines football team: Minnesota

+On October 27, Michigan lost to Minnesota, 17–0, before a homecoming crowd of 65,484 in Ann Arbor.
+It was the third consecutive game in which the Wolverines were shut out by a Big Ten opponent.
+It was the first time the program had ben shut out in three consecutive games since 1935.
+The Wolverines gained only 50 yards (96 passing yards and negative 46 rushing yards) on 66 plays against Minnesota.

 Wisconsin

+On November 3, Michigan lost to Wisconsin, 34–12, before a crowd of 53,789 at Michigan Stadium in Ann Arbor.
+After the Wolverines had been shut out for 13 straight quarters, Michigan's Dave Raimey scored two touchdowns in the first quarter.
+The Wolverines led, 13-7, at the end of the first quarter, but the Wolverines were outscored, 27-0, in the remainder of the game.
+Wisconsin quarterback Ron Vander Kelen, who was selected as the 1962 Chicago Tribune Silver Football winner, completed 17 of 25 passes for 202 yards and rushed for 59 yards.
+Pat Richter caught seven passes for 104 yards.
+Michigan gained only nine yards in the second half.

 Illinois

 On November 10, Michigan defeated Illinois by a 14–10 before a crowd of 49,756 at Michigan Stadium.
-The Illini scored 10 points in the second quarter to take a 10-0 lead at halftime.
+The Illini scored 10 points in the second quarter to take a 10–0 lead at halftime.
 Michigan converted only three first downs in the first half.
 In the third quarter, Dave Raimey led the Wolverines down the field on a drive capped by a four-yard touchdown pass from Bob Chandler to Bob Timberlake.
 Michigan attempted a two-point conversion but Chandler was tackled while trying to pass.
 On the next Illinois drive, Michigan end Ben Farabee intercepted an Illinois pass and returned it to the one-yard line.
 Chandler ran one yard for the go-ahead touchdown.
 The Wolverines completed the scoring with a two-point conversion on a pass from Chandler to Harvey Champman.
 Illinois' final two drives also ended in turnovers: a Tom Keating interception and a Jim Green fumble recovery.